Getting to Machu Picchu can be an adventure in and of itself, but with this guide, we can make traveling to Machu Picchu by train a lot easier.

 There are pros and cons to getting to Machu Picchu so early.
 When we got there, the clouds and mist were so thick, you couldn’t see anything.
 I mean, nothing!
 But the good thing about that is that you can observe how magical it is to see the clouds lift.
 You just have to have patience.
 And the whole “It gets crowded” issue didn’t seem too bad.
 We were there til about 1pm and although the amount of people had significantly increased, at no point were we bumping elbows with anyone.
 At no point are you going to get that perfect shot with no one in it, so don’t stress about the crowds.
 If you want to sleep in and take a later bus, I don’t think it’s that big of a deal.
 They run every 10 minutes.

 We had decided beforehand to take the train back to Cusco the same afternoon that we explored Machu Picchu.
 Since we were done at the ruins at about 1pm, we took the bus back down into Aguas Calientes.
-For suggestions on where to eat, click here.
-Then we just relaxed in the lobby of our hostel until we had to walk over to the train station at 4:30pm.
+The buses run continuously so you can head back into Aguas Calientes easily when you’re done exploring Machu Picchu.
+Once we were back in Aguas Calientes, we just relaxed in the lobby of our hostel until we had to walk over to the train station at 4:30pm.

 Have you been to Machu Picchu?
 How did you get there?
 If you have anything to add, feel free to add it in a comment below! 🙂